FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - REAL
      - Curb height.

-..
+   * - **name**
+     - TEXT

-   Name (used by plugin not assigned to **name** TEXT
+     - Name (used by plugin not assigned to SWMMFLOW.DAT or SWMM.inp).

-SWMMFLOW.DAT or

-   SWMM.inp.)

-.. _`geom`:

-geom:
+   * - **geom**

-POINT
+     - POINT

-The feature is a point geometry that is assigned to the grid element closest to the actual inlet location.
+     - The feature is a point geometry that is assigned to the grid element closest to the actual inlet location.

 swmmflo_culvert
 ^^^^^^^^^^^^^^^